fbpx

 Today, the platform has left nothing but its digital bones.
 If we dig up those bones, we’ll see that social media influencer marketing has been around since 2001.
 A bit deeper, and we might find out where trends are headed this 2022 and beyond.

-Back when Friendster launched in 2001, social media influencers were referred to by experts as K-cores.
+Back when Friendster launched in 2001, experts referred to social media influencers as K-cores.
 These resilient profiles boast many friends and a certain degree of influence online.
 As soon as these K-cores fell off the Friendster bandwagon, the platform began disintegrating by 2006.

 The platform’s demise in 2009 tells us one important thing.
 It’s not enough to have millions of users signed up to keep a social media platform alive.
 What matters most are the solid connections and interactions made within them.
 Connections wherein social influencers can save both platforms and brands from suffering the same fate as Friendster.